DBJDBJ/valstat_cpp/various_prose/what about the constructors.md

 struct person
 {
 ```
 ### 3.1.
-Rule: C Constructor return type must be nested valstat type of the same class
+Rule: callable constructor return type must be nested valstat type of the same class
 value field type must be the pointer to the type being constructed.
 ```cpp
   // T::valstat declaration
   // C Ctor has to return instance of this struct struct valstat { person * value; const char * status; };
 ```
-Value of the T::valstat field must no be freed.
+Value of the T::valstat field must not be freed.
 T::valstat field can point to non existent T instance.

 ### 3.2.
 Rule: there can be one or more nested types following the rule 1

-Callable `person` constructors must return `person::valstat`.
+Callable *person* constructors must return *person::valstat*.

 ### 3.3.
-Rule: C constructors have the same signature as any other non callable constructors.
+Rule: callable constructors have the same signature as any other non callable constructors.
 All the other language rules for constructors do apply.

 If constructor has no return type in its implementation it can not be called; it is a "normal" constructor.